cboudereau/cboudereau.github.io/_posts/2017-08-18-why-we-use-fsharp-data-in-prod.markdown

 So all the abstraction is inlined by a System.Xml.Linq call.
 The performance is equivalent to the System.Xml.Linq version.

+Our most verbose app that use fsharp.data exchange near 3.000.000 rq/day.

 ## Conclusion

 - We have first use a fsharp module to existing csharp apps in order to infer the partner domain